Grammar Chick

 I'm really a complete editor--I look at everything.
 If you have weak parts--a scene that drags or doesn't ring true, action that defies logic, something that doesn't have good rhythm or your dialogue doesn’t fit your character--I'm going to tell you and possibly suggest an alternative.
 I also take a lot of personal notes when I do a manuscript of over 150K so I'll remember particular issues/characterizations throughout the book and keep them consistent.

-If you’re the kind of writer who really cares whether his or her story is good, you are this editor's dream.
+If you’re the kind of writer who really cares whether the story is good, you are this editor's dream.
 You recognize that perfect punctuation does not a great story make, so you’re not looking for a proofreader.
 You don’t want it done and published in such a hurry that you race through the edits.
 You have all the trappings of an artist.
 We should talk.